google/docsy/content/en/docs/Best practices/organizing-content.md

   Optional guidance and recommendations on how to organize your documentation site.
 ---

-If you have a look at our [example site](https://goldydocs.netlify.com/about/), you'll see that we've organized the Documentation section into a number of subsections, each with some recommendations about what you might put in that section.
+If you have a look at our [Example Site](https://goldydocs.netlify.com/about/), you'll see that we've organized the Documentation section into a number of subsections, each with some recommendations about what you might put in that section.